When I was considering sleep training each of my kids, I discussed it with their pediatrician first.

 By 6-7 months of age, my husband and I were both beyond exhausted.
 At the next well-child checkup, our pediatrician highly recommended behavioral sleep training – so that we could regain a functional level of family life.

-Example 2: an 8-month old girl who previously slept well, experiences a sleep regression.
+Example 2: an 8-month-old girl who previously slept well, experiences a sleep regression.
 Unsure if the child has an ear infection, the mother takes the girl to see her pediatrician.
-After a normal exam, the pediatrician clears the little girl as healthy and recommends that the mom look into sleep training.
+After a normal exam, the pediatrician clears the little girl as healthy and recommends that the mom looks into sleep training.

 With our 4th child (a daughter) we did change things differently.
 We did an experiment in physician-approved cosleeping up until she was about 7 months old.
 We got better sleep (and so did our daughter!) – and were able to delay sleep training by several months.

 The pediatrician still recommended sleep training in her case, though, because of our family history of difficulty sleeping.

 Example 3: An 18-month-old boy has begun waking up 5-6 times each night and requires extensive soothing to go back to sleep.
 The family asks the pediatrician if sleep training could help.
 The doctor recommends several behavior-based sleep training methods.